alexcfv/url-shorter-bot/README.md

 In this case, port 443 is used, which by default is open for HTTPS requests — so the program assumes you're using HTTPS.

-To work correctly, you need a real domain listed in the HostWhitelist and a DNS A record pointing to its IP address.
+### 📌 To work correctly, you need a real domain listed in the HostWhitelist and a DNS A record pointing to its IP address.

+### 📌 You can also specify your custom port, but in response you will receive not http://your_domain/short_url, but http://your_domain:your_port/short_url

-📌 However, it still works great with the default values in the YAML config using the HTTP protocol.
+### 📌 However, it still works great with the default values in the YAML config using the HTTP protocol.

 ---